Available in Classic and VPC

 - When Disclosure is selected, the list of folders/files stored in the bucket is disclosed.
 Whether to disclose each file can be set when uploading the file.

-Encryption setting (KMS)
+Encryption settings (KMS)

-- Lock setting
+- Lock setting.

-- Granting permissions to other accounts
+- Grant permissions to other accounts.

-- Lifecycle Management setting
+- Lifecycle Management settings.

 - Buckets with the encryption in place can only be created from the console.

-- The API key of the main account can't be used when performing a function for the bucket object with encryption setting.
+- The API key of the main account cannot be used when performing a function for the bucket object with encryption setting.
 A new sub-account has to be created, or the API Key of an existing sub-account has to be used.

 While operating the created bucket, you may encounter situations where you need to change the bucket options set during creation.
 Object Storage enables you to change the settings of the created bucket conveniently.